fennkm/UncertaintY-Game/README.md

 UncertintY is a hide-and-seek game with a quantum twist!
 Watch the security cameras carefully and eliminate the mysterious entities before they take over the lab!

-This game was made using WebGL with ThreeJS over the course of a month for a university project.
+This game was made **without an engine** using WebGL with ThreeJS over the course of a month for a university project.
 Complete with sound effects, spooks, and 2 levels created lovingly using blender.
 Featuing 3 hand-made assets: book, concical flask, and security camera!

 ## Execution instructions